SafeHome.org may receive compensation from some providers listed on this page. Learn More

 The Canary Flex is one of the most versatile cameras we’ve tested, with wire-free design, quality construction, HD video,3 and accurate motion sensing.
 But since it’s approved for outdoor use, this camera can be used anywhere – as a pet and nanny monitor inside, or as a prowler-catcher outside.

-But here’s what makes this so much more than a security camera: in our Canary Flex review, we wrote about a panic button feature we could use if we ever felt unsafe or in danger.
+But here’s what makes this so much more than a security camera: in researching the Canary Flex, we learned about a panic button feature we could use if we ever felt unsafe or in danger.
 For an individual camera, this is pretty unprecedented.
 To get this feature in other security products, you’d typically have to enter into a service agreement with 24/7 professional monitoring, like you would with a fully monitored system.
 Those are another excellent option to consider, by the way; check out our Frontpoint security system review for a brand that does fully-monitored, DIY home security well.

 At $199, the Flex is Canary’s priciest camera.
 But in comparison to its peers, this is not an outrageous price, especially considering everything this camera does.
 Equipment-wise, you’re looking at costs at or around the same as an Arlo camera.
 If you’re familiar with Arlo, you’ll know they, too, make very modern looking cameras with a nice set of features, but not the “club-level” features we found in Canary.